- Radical professor of Critical Race Theory at UCLA

 - Views America as an irremediably racist nation

 Kimberlé Williams Crenshaw was born in 1959 in Canton, Ohio.
 She earned a Bachelor’s Degree from Cornell University in 1981, a JD from Harvard Law School in 1984, and a Master of Laws from the University of Wisconsin-Madison in 1985.
 In 1986 Crenshaw joined the faculty of UCLA Law School, where she has continued to work ever since.
+She is also the director of Columbia Law School’s Center for Intersectionality and Social Policy Studies, which she founded in 2011.

 In 1996 Crenshaw and Vassar College political-science professor Luke Charles Harris co-founded the African-American Policy Forum (AAPF) “to promote women’s rights in the context of struggles for racial justice” and “to advance racial justice, gender equality and human rights, both in the United States and internationally.”
 Crenshaw is currently the executive director of that organization.